TodePond/TodePondDotCom/wikiblogarden/academia/style/zoom-out/readme.md

 # Zoom out style

-Start with a zoomed in view.
+Start zoomed in.
 Then zoom out.

 ## Start zoomed in